John Norquist: Assembly

 While working at Milwaukee Electric Tool in 1974, Norquist launched a primary challenge against incumbent state representative Earl Keegan Jr., in Wisconsin's 8th Assembly district.
 He ran against completing the Stadium South Freeway, which was to run from Milwaukee County Stadium south to I-894.
 In 1974, nearly 50% of the freeway segment was either built or the land was cleared for construction.
 Norquist defeated Keegan in the Democratic primary and faced no opposition in the general election.
 He continued to oppose the new freeway despite his constituents voting for completion in the November 1974 Milwaukee County freeway referendums (complementing the April 1967 city vote in favor of the Park East-Lake Freeway project).

+In the Assembly, Norquist joined forces with emerging generation of legislators including James Moody (later a US representative) in opposing freeway expansion.
+Norquist was re-elected to three more terms in the Assembly.